holepunchto/bare/README.md

 }
 ```

 A missing key is an ordinary outcome rather than a fatal one, and addons are expected to degrade when the handle they wanted was not published.

-Addons are loaded by `bare_load()`, so an addon only ever sees what was published before it was loaded.
+Being asked from the wrong thread is not, so the two are reported apart: an addon retrieving the handle from a thread of its own gets `-2` rather than a missing key it would otherwise degrade over silently and for good.
+Retrieve and stash the handle while the addon initialises if a thread of its own is going to need it.

+Entries last for as long as the process and are immutable once published, which is what makes it safe to hand the pointer to an addon: setting a key that is already taken fails rather than replacing it, and there is no way to withdraw one, as an addon that has been handed a pointer has no way of hearing that it went away.
+An embedder that needs a handle to change publishes the change under a key of its own and lets the addon go looking.

 Publish everything the addons of the process need before the first `bare_load()`.
-Entries are immutable once published, so setting a key that is already taken fails rather than replacing it; delete it first with `bare_context_delete()` to replace it.
+An addon only ever sees what was published before it was loaded, and addons are loaded when the module graph first reaches them rather than at a point the embedder can predict, so publishing any later does not merely risk being late: it is seen by some addons and not others, and by some threads and not others, depending on the shape of the graph.
+Nothing reports this, which is why the rule is to publish up front.

 The registry is scoped to the Bare process, like addons are.
 Embedders running several Bare processes within the same operating system process publish to each of them separately, and an addon loaded by two of them sees what each published and nothing of the other.
-Sealing with `bare_seal()` or `Addon.seal()` freezes the registry along with the addons, after which it may neither gain nor lose an entry.
+Sealing with `bare_seal()` or `Addon.seal()` freezes the registry along with the addons, after which nothing further may be published.
+The seal is a single process-wide flag, so neither half can be sealed without the other.

 Keys are compared by their contents and are namespaced by whoever owns the handle, with the version in the key rather than in the value so that an addon needing a different contract asks for a different key.
 The `bare.` namespace is Bare's own and is where the handles that Bare and its addons agree on live; anyone else should pick a namespace of their own.
 The keys in use are listed in [`docs/context-keys.md`](docs/context-keys.md), which is also where a new one is written down.